First-year moots

 Upper-year moots

-The College of Law invites you to apply for the 2023/2024 Upper Year Moots, open to students in second and third year.
-The deadline to apply is September 12th at 12:00pm with the majority of tryouts scheduled for Sunday, September 17th 2023.
-More information about the application process and moot teams can be found here.
+The College of Law invites you to apply for the 2024/2025 Upper Year Moots, open to students in second and third year.
+The deadline to apply is August 26th 2024 at with the majority of tryouts scheduled for Sunday, September 15th 2024.
+Here is more information about the application process and moot teams.
 If you have any questions, please contact law.moots@usask.ca.

 The Canadian National Negotiation Competition provides a means for law students to practice and improve their negotiating skills.
 The competition simulates legal negotiations in which law students, acting as lawyers, negotiate a series of legal problems.
 The simulations deal with the same general topic, but the negotiation situation varies with each round and level of the competition.
 The winners of the CNNC are eligible to advance to the International Negotiation Competition.